 “Bond.
 James Bond.”

 Being the first means that Dr. No is still a work in progress.
-There is no punchy title song, no crazy gadgets, and no “Q” (M16’s Quartermaster).
-We do get to see title designer Maurice Binder’s kooky work, accompanied by Monty Norman’s legendary “Bond Theme,” for the very first time.
+There is no punchy title song, no over-the-top gadgets, and “Q” (M16’s master of gadgets) is played by Peter Burton (Lawrence of Arabia), not fan-favorite Desmond Llewelyn.
+We do get to see title designer Maurice Binder’s (Charade and Barbarella) imaginative work for the very first time, accompanied by Monty Norman’s legendary “Bond Theme.”

-Interestingly, Dr. No dares to question the conflict between the U.S. and the Soviets right around the time of the Cuban Missile Crisis.
-Even more fascinating is how the movie almost mocks the ideals behind the Cold War — it makes a gutsy effort to show how ineffective American Intelligence is, a very hot topic in the post-911 world.
-These are concerns from the 1960s that are still valid today.
+Interestingly, Dr. No delves into a few hot political issues.
+The film dares to question the conflict between the United States and the Soviet Union right around the time of the tense Cuban Missile Crisis.
+Even more fascinating is how the movie mocks the ideals behind the Cold War — the film seems eager to show how ineffective American Intelligence is, a definitely controversial topic in the post-911 world.

-Directed by Terence Young (Wait Until Dark), written by Richard Maibaum, Johanna Harwood and Berkely Mather, Dr. No has a relatively low budget but it all looks so polished, so elegant — legendary production designer Ken Adam’s (Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb and Barry Lyndon) sets are fantastic!
+As I said before, Dr. No has a relatively low budget but it all looks so polished, so elegant — Ted Moore’s (A Man for All Seasons and The Prime of Miss Jean Brodie) camera work is outstanding.
+Celebrated production designer Ken Adam’s (Stanley Kubrick’s Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb and Barry Lyndon) sets are fantastic!
 The producers proved with this movie that you don’t have to spend a lot of money in order to create a credible adventure tale.

 Connery is excellent in the role that made him a star.
 He is witty, dashing and charismatic; he is the perfect hero.
 Connery makes us believe that he can both seduce the beautiful dames and destroy the powerful villains.
 Personally, I had forgotten how mean Connery’s Bond is — he seems to enjoy killing people in cold blood!